Frequently Asked Questions

 A. For items that have changes in pricing, you may adjust the quantity purchased as needed.
 You may also keep the quantity as is and instead adjust the "Amount Requested" column on the invoice list to get to your allocated amount.

-Remember the grand totals on the payment request invoices list must match your allocation exactly!
+Remember, the grand totals on the payment request invoices list must match your allocation exactly!

 Q. Can I change vendor and/or item after submitting the purchasing plan?